Scrap metal prices

 3. International Trade Policies

-Import and export regulations affect the availability and iron scrap price in UAE For example, restrictions on scrap exports can lead to an oversupply in the domestic market, pushing iron scrap price in Dubai down.
+Import and export regulations affect the availability and iron scrap price in UAE For example, restrictions on exports can lead to an oversupply in the domestic market, pushing iron scrap price in Dubai down.
 On the other hand, increased international demand due to trade liberalization can drive cast iron scrap price in UAE up.

 4. Fuel and Transportation Costs